albpurpura/linkedin-alerts-bot/README.md

 This repository contains a Telegram bot that automates job searching, filtering, and notification processes.
 It scrapes job listings, filters them based on user-defined criteria, and sends notifications about relevant positions.
+It uses the ollama library to evaluate job posting based on custom requirements with an LLM running locally on your computer.

 ## Features

 - Scrapes job listings from a specified job search website
-- Filters jobs based on customizable criteria using an AI model
+- Filters jobs based on customizable criteria using an LLM model like llama3 running locally with ollama
 - Generates cover letter drafts for matching job positions
 - Sends job notifications via Telegram bot
 - Configurable settings through a JSON file